Quitch/GW-AI-Overhaul/README.md

 - Bosses are distinctly more difficult than the surrounding systems
 - Added planetary intelligence to allow you to make meaningful decisions on the galactic map
 - Randomised spawn assignments so maps remain fresh on replay
-- Uses all game modes
+- Uses all game modes:
   - Bounty mode
   - Land anywhere
   - Sudden death